Coupled reaction-diffusion equations on adjacent domains: Two adjacent half-spaces

-\begin{proof} Fix $c\in(0,c_g)$ and take $\t=\t(c)>0$ so that Since $\l_1$ decreases in $L$ and converges to $+\infty$ as $L\to 0$ and to $0$ as $L\to+\infty$, there exists a unique value of $L$ for which $\l_1$ equals the quantity in \eqref{0eq:1.14}.
-For such an $L$, $\un u$ satisfies the linear equation $-D\D u+cu_{x_1}=(g'(0)-\t)u$ in $B_L$, thus thanks to the Fisher-KPP hypothesis \eqref{eq:gKPP}, for $\e$ small enough, $\e\un u$ is a subsolution of the first equation in \eqref{0eq:1.13}.
-It is then immediate to see that $\e(\un u,0)$ is a subsolution of the whole system. \end{proof}
+\end{linenomath*} Let $\phi_1$ denote its unique positive solution.
+Since the principal eigenvalue $\l_1$ decreases in $L$ and converges to $+\infty$ as $L\to 0$ and to $0$ as $L\to+\infty$, there exists a unique value of $L$ for which $\l_1$ equals the left-hand side of \eqref{0eq:1.14}.
+For such an $L$, the function $\un v:=e^{\frac{c}{2d}x_1}\phi_1(x)$ satisfies the linear equation $-d\D v+c\p_{x_1}v=(f'(0)-\t)v$ in $B^L$; thus, if we extend it to $0$ in the rest of $\R^{N-1}\times\R^+$, the regularity of $f$ ensures that, for $\e$ small enough, $\e\un v$ is a subsolution of the second equation in \eqref{0eq:1.13}.
+It is then immediate to see that the pair $\e(0,\un v)$ is a generalized subsolution of the whole system.
+We observe that both the $u$ and the $v$ component of such subsolution are identically equal to $0$ on $\left\{x_N=0\right\}$, thus the condition given in \cite[Proposition 3.3]{BRR1} - properly modified in the natural way to deal with system \eqref{0eq:1.1} - for the generalized comparison principle to hold true is satisfied. \end{proof}

-By reasoning analogously in the upper half-space, we immediately obtain the following result.
+By reasoning analogously in the lower half-space, we immediately obtain the following result.